umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Email-Templates/index.md

 Then you have a model that contains your Form fields which can be used in your email HTML markup, along with the UmbracoHelper methods such as `Umbraco.TypedContent` and `Umbraco.TypedMedia` etc.

-Below is an example of a very simple email template with the HTML styling removed from the email example template that we ship with:
+Below is an example of a very simple email template:

     @inherits UmbracoViewPage<Umbraco.Forms.Core.Models.FormsHtmlModel>